 And now she had been very good for a long time; and, by consequence, she was very happy, and the time passed rapidly, till all the snow had melted away and the garden was full of crocuses and snow-drops; it seemed only a few days, and they were over, and she could watch the rosebuds coming out; and then it seemed a very little time longer before Sally was constantly telling her to pick the rose-leaves up and throw them out, when they drifted in at the window.

-When they were gone, she remembered her intended present and came back into the kitchen; she moved every parcel and every dish, searched the dresser, and looked on the floor, but the paper of raisins was not to be found—it was gone.
+When they were gone, she remembered her intended present and came back into the kitchen.
+She moved every parcel and every dish, searched the dresser, and looked on the floor.
+The paper of raisins was not to be found—it was gone.

 ‘Come here, little Rie,’ she said gravely; ‘did you see a paper of raisins on the table when you came home?’